This article explains how you can use Cypress to test a Vuejs app. A simple todo app created with Vuejs is used as an example.

 This article does not go in-depth about testing with Cypress, the Cypress docs are a better source for that.
 Rather than simply explain about Cypress and how it works, a working (simple yet somewhat practical) app is used to show how Cypress can be used with Vuejs.

-Cypress has a lot of features which can be amazing to use.
+Cypress has a lot of features that can be amazing to use.
 But at the same time, it is also a double-edged sword.
 These same abundant features can sometimes make it confusing when looking for that perfect assertion to create a proper test, so I've explained some of my thought processes when I was looking for a proper condition to use in my tests.

 The app will not be tested extensively.
 Only the basic functionality will be tested, enough to make sure the fundamental features work properly.

 Since the focus of this article is writing tests, we will not spend much time on creating the app itself.
-This is a simple todo app, so I've given it the basic features - adding a task, crossing off a task and deleting a task.
+This is a simple todo app, so I've only given it the basic features - adding a task, crossing off a task, and deleting a task.
 There are also some additional features like not being able to add an empty task and not being able to add duplicate tasks.
 If you want you can refactor it to be able to handle duplicate tasks as well.